What Is an Ad Server? Exploring the Key Role and Function of Ad Servers in Digital Advertising

 Since the digital advertising industry began, the parties involved have divided into publishers and advertisers.
 To improve and standardize the ad displaying process, publishers developed first-party ad servers.

-As for advertisers, to launch campaigns on many websites at once without dealing with each publisher’s ad server personally, they built the third-party ad servers.
+As for advertisers, to launch campaigns on many websites at once without dealing with each publisher’s ad server personally, they built third-party ad servers.

 SIDENOTE: Check our article on Ad Network vs. Ad Exchange vs. DSP to understand how these advertising platforms are different, as well as learn how they work together.